 For anyone who loves walking, the beautiful island of La Palma packs the cleanest and greenest punch in the Canaries!
 From verdant lush forests in the north to dramatic volcanic craters further south, and from mountainous national park to the crashing Atlantic coast, La Palma has natural beauty in abundance - the entire island is a UNESCO Biosphere Reserve - yet because of the lack of any mass tourism development, it retains a calm and relaxed atmosphere reminiscent of a bygone era.
-Unlike its larger neighbouring Archipelago islands, La Palma (706 km2) is not a big beach destination, and the majority of people who visit come to hike - there are over 1000kms of scenic well-signed walking trails linking wild valleys, shimmering woods, vast craters and tiny white villages perched precariously above steep terraces of avocado, almond and mango.
+Unlike its larger neighbouring Archipelago islands, La Palma (706km2) is not a big beach destination, and the majority of people who visit come to hike - there are more than 1,000 kilometres of scenic well-signed walking trails linking wild valleys, shimmering woods, vast craters and tiny white villages perched precariously above steep terraces of avocado, almond and mango.

 Walks on this holiday are on village streets, country lanes, farm tracks and rural paths.
 Walking boots are essential.
 Walking poles are recommended.

 Arrive at the beautiful Parador de la Palma, just a 10 minute drive from the airport.
 The Parador is located in the area known as El Zumacal.
 It is a comfortable building featuring traditional Canary Islands architecture.
 Before dinner maybe stroll around the vast garden filled with fruit trees and native plants and enjoy spectacular views of the infinite Atlantic Ocean.